Fantastic Four (2015 film): Casting

 In January 2014, Kinberg finished rewriting the script, and casting for the roles of Reed Richards and Susan Storm began.
 Miles Teller, Kit Harington, Richard Madden, and Jack O'Connell were tested for the role of Reed, before Teller was cast.
 Meanwhile, Kate Mara, Saoirse Ronan, Margot Robbie, and Emmy Rossum were tested for Susan.
 In February, it was revealed that Michael B. Jordan would play Johnny Storm / Human Torch, and Mara was cast as Susan Storm / Invisible Woman.
 In March, Toby Kebbell was cast as Victor von Doom, and Teller confirmed that Jamie Bell had been cast as Ben Grimm / The Thing.
 Sam Riley, Eddie Redmayne, and Domhnall Gleeson were considered for Doctor Doom.
 Mads Mikkelsen also auditioned for the role of Doom; Mikkelsen later stated that the only thing he was asked to do during his audition was stretch his arms as long as he could make them.
 In April, Tim Blake Nelson entered final negotiations to play Harvey Elder.
-In May, Reg E. Cathey was cast as Susan's and Johnny's father, Dr. Storm.
+In May, Reg E. Cathey was cast as Susan and Johnny's father, Dr. Storm.

 The casting of a Black actor, Michael B. Jordan, as Johnny Storm spawned controversy among some fans.
 Director Josh Trank justified his decision by saying the move to cast Jordan as Johnny Storm was taken to bring the iconic comic book team in line with real-world demographics.
 Trank would receive numerous death threats through IMDb message boards over the casting decision and slept with a .38 Special on his nightstand as an act of self-defense in case someone broke into his house to attack him.
 He returned the gun after production had wrapped.
 He later said that he wanted to cast a Black actress for the role of Susan Storm, but that the studio insisted on retaining her ethnicity for the film.
 "I was mostly interested in a Black Susan Storm and a Black Johnny Storm and a Black Franklin Storm...when you're dealing with a studio on a massive movie like that, everybody wants to keep an open mind to who the big stars are going be...I found a lot of pretty heavy push back on casting a Black woman in that role."
 He added that being denied a Black Susan Storm should have convinced him to step away from the project.